 I like to blend the scrap wood with a variety of tools like these scales for a little scrap wood weighing…

 In our outdoor classroom, I made a few scrap wood journals for the children to write on.
 I used a staple gun to attach scrap paper to the boards and introduced leaf rubbings on this particular occasion.
 If the children wished to tear their drawing or paper off the board to take home they were invited to do so.
 Adding more paper to the board is simple to do as needed.

 Of course there are many other ways to use scrap wood in preschool.
 Perhaps you have some ideas you have tried with your preschoolers or things you have made for your preschoolers using scrap wood.
 If so, leave a comment below and share your scrapping ideas with us!
-We are always looking for more ways to explore our scrap wood!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+We are always looking for more ways to explore our scrap wood!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Facebook

 -Teach Preschool on Twitter

 Subscribe to receive the latest Teach Preschool blog posts by email...